Version Control is the management of changes to documents, computer programs, large websites, and other collection of information.

 !/SeleniumGitSourceTreeBitBucket/ -> donot ignore the files under this folder [ basically consider this folder for pushing]

-Reverting is nothing but you have pushed something into remote repository which was not necessary or wrong code or detail.
+Reverting is nothing, but you have pushed something into the remote repository, which was not necessary or wrong code or detail.

-If it is change of one 1- 10 lines in same file means you can changes them in your local and makes new push to override the wrong details but if code affected was huge then it is better to revert back.
+If it is a change of one 1- 10 lines in the same file means you can change them in your local and makes new push to override the wrong details, but if code affected was huge, then it is better to revert.

 git revert <commit id> # I am reverting above push. git revert 1f51b93